camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 management.endpoints.web.exposure.include: health,prometheus,loggers
 ```

-With this configuration following endpoints are available for use out of the box:
+With this configuration, the following endpoints are available for use out of the box:

 ```<server>:8080/actuator/prometheus``` Prometheus metrics